skellat/skellat.github.io/_posts/2022-12-30-cosmos-war-of-the-planets.markdown

 ---
 layout: post
-title: "Cosmos: War of the Planets"
+title: "Cosmos--War of the Planets"
 date: 2022-12-30 00:50:50 -0500
 file: https://archive.org/download/Cosmos_War_of_the_Planets/Cosmos_War_of_the_Planets.mp4
 summary: "Spaghetti sci fi with some odd overdubbing."